Submissions to Government

 to DoCA – on Consumer Safeguards Review – Part B, 18 Jan

-to National Transport Commission – on Developing technology-neutral road rules for driver distraction.
+to National Transport Commission – on AMTA Submission – Developing technology-neutral road rules for driver distraction.
 14 Feb.

 to ACMA on IFC 4/19, Exemption to allow AFP Drones Jamming, 12 April.

-to ACMA on Combating Scams, discussion paper on technological solutions, 10 May. (with Commsalliance)
+to ACMA on Combating scams, a discussion paper on technological solutions, 10 May. (with Commsalliance)

 to Dept of Home Affairs – Review of National arrangements for the protection and management of identity information – joint AMTA/CA submission